Clyde Tombaugh: Later life

 Direct visual observation became rare in astronomy.
-By 1965 Robert S. Richardson called Tombaugh one of two great living experienced visual observers as talented as Percival Lowell or Giovanni Schiaparelli.
+By 1965, Robert S. Richardson called Tombaugh one of two great living experienced visual observers as talented as Percival Lowell or Giovanni Schiaparelli.
 In 1980, Tombaugh and Patrick Moore wrote a book Out of the Darkness: The Planet Pluto.
 In August 1992, JPL scientist Robert Staehle called Tombaugh, requesting permission to visit his planet.
 "I told him he was welcome to it," Tombaugh later remembered, "though he's got to go one long, cold trip."
 The call eventually led to the launch of the New Horizons space probe to Pluto in 2006.
 Following the passage of Pluto by New Horizons on July 14, 2015, the "Heart of Pluto" was named Tombaugh Regio.

 Personal life

 Clyde Tombaugh had five siblings.
 Through the daughter of his youngest brother, Robert, he is the great-uncle of Los Angeles Dodgers pitcher Clayton Kershaw.
+He married Patricia Edson in 1934.
+They had two children, Annette and Alden.

 Tombaugh was an active Unitarian Universalist, and he and his wife helped found the Unitarian Universalist Church of Las Cruces, New Mexico.